DataScience-ArtificialIntelligence/AIML_Spark/README.md

 For Training Please refer to the notebooks. <br>
 For inference from the model use ```python inference.py```
+Note: Please Write the model name to finetune in the repository
 ## Methodology

 For detailed information on the methodology used in this project, please refer to the [Report]().